prtkgpt/questdb.io/blog/2020-08-25-questitto.md

 ```

 As a simple Example I used [MQTT.fx][3] as a client to publish information in
-Line Protocol to the following Topic:
+line Protocol to the following Topic:

 ```json
 {